In a perfect world, achieving optimal weight and wellness is simple: eat just enough whole foods.

-Now that you managed to switch over to fat-burning using a modified fast or a keto cycle, it is time to start using intermittent fasting for metabolic flexibility.
+Now that you have managed to switch to fat-burning using a modified fast or a keto cycle, it is time to start using intermittent fasting for metabolic flexibility.
 I have three favorite intermittent fasting methods to enable you to do that.
 However, there are other effective options like Alternate Day Fasting and OMAD.
 Do what works best for you.
 It’s all about learning to listen to your body.
 It’s your journey!

 Intermittent Fasting Methods for Metabolic Flexibility